j-2k/j-2k2023/README.md

 3. Computer Science Topics.
 4. C++.

 - 📫 Need to reach me?
-My Email is jumaadbusiness@gmail.com
+My Email is jumaadbusiness@gmail.com | Informal/Casual requests can be done on discord tex2d#2790
 - ⚡ Fun fact: I have over 10,000+ hours in-game time in many different games across my lifetime & played competitively in some of them.

 ***Last Updated 4/21/2023***